 European Privacy Advocates have claimed that online behavioral advertising has a complicated bidding process that poses a significant threat to consumer privacy.

-Behavioral advertising process tracks the kind of things a user reads, listens to, or watches, to present them with ads tailor-made to their specific needs.
-A bunch of new documents filed this Monday with regulators in Poland, the UK, and Ireland has claimed that the handling of personal data while matching advertisements to ad slots flout the European Union’s General Data Protection Regulation, a strict set of rules related to consumer privacy that has been in effect since May 2018.
+The behavioral advertising process tracks the kind of things a user reads, listens to, or watches to present them with ads tailor-made to their specific needs.
+A bunch of new documents filed this Monday with regulators in Poland, the UK, and Ireland have claimed that the handling of personal data while matching advertisements to ad slots flout the European Union’s General Data Protection Regulation, a strict set of rules related to consumer privacy that has been in effect since May 2018.

-The advocacy group being led by the privacy-focused browser, Brave, claims that in time cookies and related technologies used to track the browser history of a user can, in turn, incorporate the labels into user profiles.
-Johnny Ryan, chief policy officer at Brave, has cited a December report from New Economics Foundation, which claims that a typical user profile from the UK is broadcasted by ad-tech companies a whopping 164 times a day, to state that, “Labels about what you read and watch online stick to you for a long time.”
+The advocacy group being led by the privacy-focused browser, Brave, claims that in time cookies and related technologies used to track a user’s browser history can, in turn, incorporate the labels into user profiles.
+Johnny Ryan, chief policy officer at Brave, has cited a December report from New Economics Foundation, which claims that a typical user profile from the UK is broadcasted by ad-tech companies a whopping 164 times a day, to state that “Labels about what you read and watch online stick to you for a long time.”
 The groups have added that the profiles are then passed around the internet ad ecosystem while flouting most of the rules laid down by the GDPR.

 suggest that personal identifiers ‘about the human user of the device,’ the ‘User’ attributes, are ‘strongly recommended’ to be involved in a bid request – Ravi Naik, Brave’s lawyer

 ‘Authorized Buyer Programme’ from Google has a similar category to facilitate real-time bidding requests that include sexual abuse, unwanted body & facial hair removal, sexually transmitted diseases, male impotence, and right-wing and left-wing politics; while exempting categories for substance abuse, including the use of steroids & performance-enhancing drug and alcohol treatment.
-For their part, publishers can opt out of the list going by the name of “Publisher Verticals” and generated automatically owing to keywords used on a webpage.
-The index uses webpage content rather than personal info to facilitate contextual ads; allowing advertisers to make smart audience-based ad choices like allowing a liquor company to keep its ads from a pregnant woman.
-The categories are used to provide bidders with an estimate of ad space up for auction, in real time.
+For their part, publishers can opt out of the list by “Publisher Verticals” and generate automatically owing to keywords used on a webpage.
+The index uses webpage content rather than personal info to facilitate contextual ads, allowing advertisers to make smart audience-based ad choices like allowing a liquor company to keep its ads from a pregnant woman.
+The categories are used to provide bidders with an estimate of ad space up for auction in real-time.

 We have strict policies that prohibit advertisers on our platforms from targeting individuals on the basis of sensitive categories such as race, sexual orientation, health conditions, pregnancy status, etc. If we found ads on any of our platforms that were violating our policies and attempting to use sensitive interest categories to target ads to users, we would take immediate action – A spokesperson for Google